centre-for-effective-altruism/cea-www-static/src/content/pages/donate/usa.md

 <h3><i class="fa fa-usd"></i> Venmo</h3>

 You may now donate to us fee-free using [Venmo](https://venmo.com/).
 Just search for **@Centrefor-EffectiveAltruism** and tell us which project you would like your donation to go to in the comment section.
+This is our preferred donation method for donations up to $1000

 </div>